125+ web files in a constantly

 Fort St. Catherine Beach.

-Public, originally private when the nearby former hotel facility was
+Public, originally private when the nearby former hotel facility, now

 in operation.
 Northeast of the town